hienvuvg/PL-2303-HXA-Driver/README.md

 6. Turn on windows defender
 7. Finish

-Next time you open your computer, if you don't see your COM port of PL2303, let repeat step 4 and 5.
+Next time you open your computer, if you don't see your COM port of PL2303, please repeat step 4 and 5.